• Skip to primary navigation

 Note: You can also double-click on NoControlPanel to reach Edit DWORD Value screen.

-After this Registry change, you will still see Settings Icon and Control Panel Shortcuts on your computer.
+After this change in Registry, you will still see Settings Icon and Control Panel Shortcuts on your computer.
 However, clicking on Control Panel or Settings Icon will not provide access to Settings menu or Control Panel Items.

 In-fact, anyone trying to access Settings or Control Panel on your computer will be greeted with an Error Message, providing information about Restrictions placed on this action by the System Administrator.